Canon (title): Lay canons

 Since the reign of King Henry IV, the heads of state of France have been granted by the Pope the title of sole honorary canon of Saint John Lateran and Saint Peter's.
 On the demise of the Kingdom of France this honour became transferred to the Presidents of the Republic, and hence is currently held by Emmanuel Macron.
 This applies even when the French President is a non-Catholic or even an atheist.
 The proto-canon of the papal basilica of Saint Mary Major is the King of Spain, currently Felipe VI.

-Before the English Reformation, the King of England was a canon of the Basilica of Saint Paul outside the Walls.

 In addition to canons who are clerics in holy orders, cathedrals in the Anglican Communion may also appoint lay persons as canons.
 The rank of "lay canon" is especially conferred upon diocesan chancellors (the senior legal officer of the diocese, who is usually, though not exclusively, a lay person).